alphagov/locate-api/README.md

 The Locate API is a simple API to enable access to a Mongo database containing UK address information.

+This service is built on the top of AddressBase premium, an Ordinance Survey data product, available to the public sector under the terms of the PSMA.

+The importer project, https://github.com/alphagov/location-data-importer , transforms this data into a mongo database, which underpins the services described below.

+Full details of the source data are contained in the importer project, and the docs folder has all the PDFs that the OS made available.

 ## Usage

+### Authorization

+The API uses Bearer token Authorization headers for access control.

+    curl -H"Authorization: Bearer my_token" https://url-to-api/locate/addresses?postcode=sw11er

+These tokens must relate to an entry in a collection entitled authorizationToken.
+The details of this collection are:

+    {
+    	"_id" : ObjectId("object_id"),
+    	"name" : "username",
+    	"identifier" : "username@email.gov.uk",
+    	"organisation" : "test org",
+    	"token" : "this is my credentials",
+    	"queryType" : "residential",
+    	"dataType" : "all"
+    }

+The frontend project to this api: https://github.com/alphagov/locate-api-frontend is a web app that populates this table.
+Though you can create it by hand.

+All fields are required.

+    * name: meta data on user.
+    * identifier: unique identifier, used as FK for rate limiting.
+Frontend populates this with email addresses.
+    * organisation: meta data on users parent org.
+    * token: actual bearer token.
+    * queryType: see below for outline.
+    * dataType: see below for outline.

 ### Address Lookups